 Before the examination, practitioners should establish relevant information regarding:

 - mother’s medical and recent obstetric history, including any medication

 - baby’s immediate postnatal health

-Parents should be asked if:
+Parents should be asked if their baby:

 - general tone

 - symmetry of chest movement, use of diaphragm and abdominal muscles